Safe Foods to Eat When Everything Upsets Your Gut

 Cooked foods

-If you do opt for raw foods, it’s a good idea to have them in a smoothie, raw soup or dip where they are partially broken down, or as a small side salad.
+If you do opt for raw foods, it’s a good idea to have them in a smoothie, raw soup or dip where they are partially broken down, or as a small side salad, rather than the whole meal.

 Anti-inflammatory fats